ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 .. contents:: :local:
     :depth: 2

-Since Pine version 4, it is possible to write indicators and strategies which create *drawing objects* on chart.
+Starting with Pine v4, indicators and strategies can create *drawing objects* on chart.
 At the moment two kinds of drawings are supported, they are *label* and *line*: